exercism/website-copy/tracks/python/exercises/say/mentoring.md

 A guard is also the easiest way to handle the zero case, but this can also be handled through short circuit evaluation.

 ### Parsing the number
-The number needs to be broken up into groups of three.
+The number needs to be broken up into groups of three as well as isolating each digit.
-This can be handled either with numeric operators or by casting to a string.
-Generally a student will find it easier to work with the number as a string for this problem, but both approaches are valid.
+Two common approaches are to use the `//` and `%` operators or to cast the integer to a string and access the digits by indexing or iterating.

-## Talking points
+## Talking Points
 List comprehensions are very useful for this exercise.

 There are a wide variety of valid approaches to this problem, which gives students a lot of opportunity to experiment and encounter new ways of manipulating data.